Thailand in October – Rainy Season Truth + Best Tips

 A beautiful October sunrise in Koh Phangan.
 October 2024 was a very dry one on the island.

-What’s the Weather Like in Thailand in October?
-Rainfall and Temperatures by Region
+What Is the Weather Like in Thailand in October?

 October is a transitional month.
 In most of the country, the rains are starting to ease up.
 But not everywhere.
-In some parts, the peak rainy season is about to start.
+In some parts, the peak rainy season is just beginning.
+The weather really depends on where you go and even when within the month you travel.

 Northern Thailand (Chiang Mai, Chiang Rai, Pai)